 According to the deputy, the firefighter was going down this downhill portion of Desert Edge Drive toward the Desert Canyons thoroughfare when the brakes failed.
 The engine went through the stop sign and a Ford SUV traveling on the parkway hit right into the driver’s side of the 1948 fire pumper.

-He received a procedure Thursday that put a special cement into his vertebrae today and was expected to go home Thursday night.
+While the driver of the SUV, its only passenger, was unhurt, firefighter Brandon Redd was transported to St. George Regional Hospital.
+He received a procedure Thursday that put a special cement into his vertebrae and was expected to go home Thursday night.

 Redd also got a ticket for running the stop sign.

-St. George Fire Chief Robert Stoker says the historic fire engine is history.
-A total loss.
+St. George Fire Chief Robert Stoker says the historic fire engine is history — a total loss.